openstack/openstack-manuals/doc/config-reference/source/shared-file-systems/drivers/cephfs-native-driver.rst

 in the future.
 However, it can be used in private cloud deployments.

 - The guests have direct access to Ceph's public network.

-- The ``secret-key`` of a Ceph auth ID required to mount a share is not exposed to a user by a Shared File Systems service API.
-To work around this, the storage admin needs to pass the key out of band of the Shared File Systems service, or the user needs to use the Ceph ID and key already created and shared with her by the cloud admin.

 - The snapshot support of the driver is disabled by default.
   ``cephfs_enable_snapshots`` configuration option needs to be set to ``True``